Conspiracy: A Complex and Often Misunderstood Crime in Oklahoma

 Penalties Are Harsh

 Conspiracy is chargeable as a misdemeanor.
 However, if the crime being plotted is a felony, the conspiracy is charged as a felony as well.
-It is punishable by a fine of up to $5,000 and/or jail for up to 10 years.
+It is punishable by a fine of up to $5,000, up to 10 years in prison, or both.

 There are defenses available to you if you are being charged with conspiracy.
 An experienced criminal defense attorney can mean the difference between prison and freedom.